Cynthia2233545/AR-VAR/README.md

 | VAE | `vae_ch160v4096z32.pth` | The VQ-VAE model for image tokenization (core component for feature encoding) | [Official VAR VAE Weights](https://huggingface.co/FoundationVision/var/resolve/main/vae_ch160v4096z32.pth) |
 | VAR Model | `var_d16.pth` | Pre-trained VAR model with depth-16 architecture (base autoregressive model) | [Official VAR Depth-16 Weights](https://huggingface.co/FoundationVision/var/resolve/main/vae_ch160v4096z32.pth) |

-### 4.2 Notes on Model Initialization
-- The pre-trained weights above are only for the **base VAR framework** (VAE and Transformer).
-- Our AR-VAR introduces additional anatomy-aware control modules (RCAR), which are either initialized from scratch or fine-tuned via the training commands provided in the subsequent sections (no pre-trained weights are required for these custom modules).
-- If you choose not to use the pre-trained VAR weights, the model will be initialized randomly from scratch — note that this may lead to longer training time and slightly degraded performance (especially on small datasets).

 ## Train AR-VAR
 ```bash